-We first define an enumerated type called TOHop, with two values MOVE and TOH, to indicate calls to the move function and recursive calls to TOH, respectively.
-Note that an array-based stack is used, because we know that the stack will need to store exactly 2n+1 elements.
-The new version of TOH begins by placing on the stack a description of the initial problem of n rings.
+An array-based stack is used because we know that the stack will need to store exactly 2n+1 elements.
+The new version of TOH begins by placing on the stack a description of the initial problem for n rings.
 The rest of the function is simply a while loop that pops the stack and executes the appropriate operation.
-In the case of a TOH operation (for n>0), we store on the stack representations for the three operations executed by the recursive version.
+In the case of a TOH operation (for n > 0), we store on the stack representations for the three operations executed by the recursive version.
 However, these operations must be placed on the stack in reverse order, so that they will be popped off in the correct order.